 - Because systems of oppression are rooted in greed and delusion and cause suffering, we strive to end racism, classism, sexism, and homophobia.

 - Because all living beings are part of an interdependent web of life, we strive to give generously.
 On a physical level, we can give food and shelter.
 On an intellectual level, we can give education, knowledge, and art.
 On an emotional level, we can give love, kindness, time, attention, and energy.
-On a spiritual level, we can give Dharma teachings.
+On a spiritual level, we can give wisdom, prayer, and mindful presence.